 - 75-1500 volts for DC devices

 Conformity to the LVD is mandatory if your product is within the voltage limits and not excluded by the law.
 LVD compliance is not assured by using all CE-marked components.
-That is the starting point and the device itself must carry a CE mark that indicates the overall assembly, tested and evaluated as a single unit, is in legal compliance with the Low Voltage Directive.
+That is the starting point and the device itself must carry a CE marking that indicates the overall assembly, tested and evaluated as a single unit, is in legal compliance with the Low Voltage Directive.

-Machinery Directive 2006/42/EC – equipment that may fall into the Machinery directive includes machinery, interchangeable equipment, safety components, lifting accessories, chains, ropes, and webbing, removable mechanical transmission devices, and partly completed machinery.
 The Machinery Directive is a law and requires that equipment within its scope is compliant with the applicable technical requirements listed in Annex I. These technical requirements are called the Essential Health and Safety Requirements (EHSR’s).

 Please contact F2 Labs if you have any questions regarding your product’s need for CE compliance.